 The program offers a variety of resources for all types of educators no matter the setting.
 For a full list of offerings, visit the BirdSleuth website.

 The BirdSleuth team is happy to assist land trust staff in taking full advantage of BirdSleuth materials and the Lab’s citizen-science projects as they help youth spark curiosity, use tools to make scientific discoveries, and connect to their local resources.
-BirdSleuth works to support the use of their resources through online communities, blog posts, professional development workshops, and free webinars
+BirdSleuth works to support the use of their resources through online communities, professional development workshops, and free webinars